If you want to make collecting feedback easy, then customer feedback software can help.

 Alternatively, you may notice a pattern with certain services or technicians not performing as well, and now’s the time to address that head-on:

 To combat this feedback, you should have meetings and problem-solve how to improve the jobs to best meet customer needs.
 Adjust procedures or give some extra help to particular technicians if you notice any patterns.

 It can be extremely helpful to follow up with both positive and negative reviews.
 Use this as an opportunity to apply what you learned from analysing your results.

-With positive reviews, this is the perfect opportunity to ask satisfied customers for referrals or to write a public review.
+With positive reviews, this is the perfect opportunity to ask satisfied customers for referrals and prompt them to share a public review.
 These are powerful tools to help you attract new customers to your service.